dstnbrkr/componentkit/_docs/views.md

 ## Primitive Arguments

-The values in the map are of type `id`, so if you want to pass in primitive types like `BOOL`, you have to wrap them into a `NSNumber` using `@(value)` and the infrastructure will unwrap them.
+The values in the map are of type `id`, so if you want to pass in primitive types like `BOOL`, you have to wrap them into a `NSValue` using e.g. `@(value)` and the infrastructure will unwrap them.

 ## Viewless Components